 I couldn’t help making this dish.
 I adore cooking with red wine (lots of vegan brands out there now such Proudly Vegan, and most supermarkets will direct you to their vegan wines).
 This dish has all the richness and depth of the traditional dish but is made with mushrooms and tofu to make it meaty but meatfree.

 When made well, seitan literally tastes & looks like meat!
 It is a wheat gluten protein which can be bought as a flour or ready-made in chunks.
-Available in some supermarkets, online and in healthfood stores.
+Available in some supermarkets, online (affiliate link) and in healthfood stores.

 This is a quick and easy family dinner.
 Made using vegan yoghurt for the tzatziki sauce these flatbread wraps will make you think you’re in Greece.